Studying at The Knox School

 Prep to Year 6

 The Junior School Curriculum aims to develop skills in English and Mathematics to ensure a solid foundation for future studies.
 Years 5 and 6 form a bridge between traditional Primary and Secondary Education.
-The Curriculum has an emphasis on time management, learning skills and study and exam techniques in preparation for Senior College.
+The Curriculum has an emphasis on time management, learning skills and study and exam techniques in preparation for Senior School.

 Year 7 to Year 9